earthly/website/blog/_posts/2023-02-02-building-js-monorepo.md

 * **The Initialization Phase.** The environment for the build is set up.
 * **The Configuration Phase.** Task configurations are made, i.e, what tasks run first and in what order.
-* **The Execution Phase.** The determined tasks run according to the order in the Configuration Phase.
+* **The Execution Phase.** The determined tasks run according to the order in the configuration phase.

-In a monorepo, Gradle is used to create a **Gradle build file**, which is used to add dependencies, configurations and tasks for modules of the repository.
-The build file can either be created for each module of the repository or a unified build file can be created for the entire repository.
-Build is then run based on added deoendencies.
+In a monorepo, Gradle is used to create a **Gradle build file**, which adds dependencies, configurations, and tasks for modules of the repository.
+You can either create a build file for each module of the repository or a unified build file for the entire repository.
+The build then runs based on added dependencies.

 > Tasks in Gradle are logical instructions to be run and can include actions (e.g., copy files or compile), inputs (values, files), and outputs (files as well).